arnaudeveloper/msp430-HM10/README.md

                       break;
               }
   ```
-  Once the original sender have recived the answer, will be analyzed in the same way.
+  Once the original sender has received the answer, will be analysed in the same way.

  ```c
           if(answer[1]=='!')    // Answer